EarthSystemDiagnostics/TrenchR/README.md

 #> [33] -42.7625 -44.9100 -45.8475 -45.7000 -44.8400 -43.0675
 ```

-Analogously to R’s `mean` function, you can control the handling of
+and analogously to R’s `mean` function, you can control the handling of
 missing values,

 ``` r